LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 The module secure\_invocation.q is intended to be used as follows:

-1. Start with an ordinary unsecured api which just executes whatever comes in using "value" (the default).
+1. Start with an ordinary unsecured api which executes whatever comes in using "value" (the default).
+2. Provide a ".api" namespace containing exactly those functions you want to expose.
-2. Load secure\_invocation.q at the bottom of your api q-file.
+3. Load secure\_invocation.q at the bottom of your api q-file.
+4. Provide an invocation protocol
-3. Set .z.ps=validateAndRunAsync to use the provided asynchronous protocol.
+   - Set .z.ps=validateAndRunAsync to use the included asynchronous protocol.
-4. Set .z.pg=validateAndRunSync to use the provided synchronous protocol.
+   - Set .z.pg=validateAndRunSync to use the included synchronous protocol.
-5. Or use the provided utilities to write your own invocation protocol.
+   - Or use the utilities in the ".si" namespace to create your own protocol.
+5. Provide authentication and authorization
+   - Adapt the 'authriz.q' plugin to implement your authentication scheme.
+   - Adapt the 'authriz.q' plugin to implement your authorization scheme.

 ### Invocation Protocol

+In the asynchronous protocol, the client supplies an id in the request, which will be sent back in the response, to identify which request it came from:

+  - Requests are sent as a 2 or 3 part general list: (id; query [; options])
-Commands are sent as a 3 part general list: (id; query; options)
+  - Responses are sent back as a 2 or 3 part general list: (id; result [; info])

+The options and info, when they are included, should be dictionaries.

+When authentication has provided a user role, the user name and role will be added to the options dictionary before forwarding it on to the servant.

+When a role has been provided, but the request has no third item, or that third item is not a dictionary, a new dictionary will be passed, containing just the user's role.
+In this case any original third item is silently lost.

+The info dictionary can include anything the servant wishes to send back in addition to the actual result, such as benchmarking or accounting information.

+When the servant does not include a third item in its response, or that third item is not a dictionary, mserve\_np.q will return its own "info" dictionary, containing benchmarking information.
+In this case any original third item is silently lost.

+When the servant does include an "info" dictionary in its response, mserve\_np.q will add the following items to it:
+  * route - the routing symbol for the request (null symbol when routing not in effect).
+  * backlog - the number queries enqueued ahead of this one.
+  * remaining - the number of queries enqueued behind this one.

 ### Plugins

-Plugins are q-files intended to be listed in an environment variable, when launching a q-file that is configured look at that variable of a list of additional files to load.
+Plugins are q-files intended to be listed in an environment variable, when launching a q-file that is configured look at that variable for a list of additional files to load.

 In general we use the variable Q\_PLUGINS, but since we must distinguish plugins intended for mserve from those intended for the servant, we use the variable MSERVE\_PLUGINS for mserve.